NeuralEnsemble/neuralensemble-docker/simulationx/README.md

 On Mac OS X, you will need to launch XQuartz if you want to display X11 windows.

-Since you will be running Docker in a VM, e.g. using `boot2docker` or `docker-machine`, you will need to obtain the IP address of the VM, e.g.
+If using `boot2docker` or `docker-machine`, you will need to obtain the IP address of the VM, e.g. you will need to obtain the IP address of the VM, e.g.

 ```